-Kentucky provides a tax credit to businesses that invest in constructing research facilities and conducting research within the state.
-The Kentucky R&D tax credit is applicable to a portion of the expenses allowed by the state, and it can be applied towards the business’s state income tax liability.
+Kentucky provides a tax credit to businesses that invest in constructing research facilities within the state..
 It’s important for businesses to understand the eligibility requirements and criteria for this tax credit, as well as the types of expenses that are considered eligible.
 By investing in research facilities and conducting research in Kentucky, businesses can benefit from this tax credit and potentially reduce their tax liability.
 This, in turn, can allow them to allocate more resources towards research and development initiatives, driving growth and innovation.
-Overall, the tax credit provides an incentive for businesses to invest in Kentucky’s research and development industry, which can have a positive impact on the state’s economy.
+Overall, the tax credit provides an incentive for businesses to invest in Kentucky’s research and development infrastructure, which can have a positive impact on the state’s economy.

-The Kentucky research and development tax credit allows for businesses to claim a percentage of their qualifying research expenses.
+The Kentucky qualified research facility tax credit allows for businesses to claim a percentage of the qualified costs of construction of research facilities.

 Most states offer R&D tax credits as well with many of them being more lucrative than the federal credit.
 At Source Advisors, we can help assess your company’s federal R&D tax credit opportunity and also determine any state R&D tax credit availability.
 Our team of experienced CPAs, attorneys, engineers, and technology experts helps companies save money and create cash flow with R&D tax credits that can then help drive overall growth.